-Figure~\ref{fig:firing_example2} presents another causal graph of the firing example (Section~\ref{intro}) involving a redlining variable $R$ (e.g. the number of disruptive incidents reported in the classrooms, which is clearly dependent on the initial level of students in the class, and hence a proxy for that sensitive attribute) and an explaining variable $E$ (e.g. the difference between the final level (at the end of the academic year) and the initial level, which is a legitimate feature to consider in the decision making.
+Figure~\ref{fig:hiringExampleGraph1} presents a causal graph of the job hiring scenario involving an explaining variable $E$ (e.g. education and academic degrees), and a proxy/redlining variable $R$ (e.g. the hobby of the candidate).
+Hiring discrimination due to education level is legitimate and considered fair, whereas a discrimination due to the hobby of the candidate is unfair as it is a proxy for the gender (the type of hobby indicates generally the gender of the candidate).
+Direct effect can be computed by simply ``blocking'' all indirect causal paths.
+An indirect causal path is a directed path from $A$ to $Y$ going through one or several mediator variables.
+For example, in Figure~\ref{fig:hiringExampleGraph1}, there are two indirect causal paths $A\;\longrightarrow\;R\;\longrightarrow\;Y$ and $A\;\longrightarrow\;E\;\longrightarrow\;Y$.
+To compute the direct causal effect ($A\;\longrightarrow\;Y$), both indirect causal paths need to be blocked by adjusting on variables $R$ and $E$.
+As there are no confounders, the direct effect can be simply computed as:

-Natural direct effect ($NDE$)~\cite{pearl01direct} is a common notion that measures the direct discrimination and is defined as:
+In presence of confounders (between $A$ and $Y$, between $R$ and $Y$, etc.), natural direct effect ($NDE$)~\cite{pearl01direct} is a more general notion that measures the direct causal effect and is defined as: